stefanos1316/sendMail/README.md

 # Research Questions
-* What are the energy and run-time performance implications of different Machine Learning algorithms?---Here we are trying to investigate the overall performance of different algorithms to find out which are the most energy- and run-time performance-efficient ones.
+* Which are the most energy- and run-time performance-efficient machine learning frameworks?---Here we investigate the overall performance of the selected ML framework by examining the following steps:
-* What are the energy and run-time performance implications of the selected Machine Learning frameworks?---Here we are going to examine two different sub-research questions in order to identify the performance implications of each different steps.
 	* Performance implications of the Training
 	* Performance implications of the Prediction
-* How much can the hyperparameter tuning affect the energy and run-time performance of the correspondning Machine Learning Frameworks?---Here we are going to examine a number of tunable hyperparameters to find their energy and run-time performance implications.
+* How much can the hyperparameter tuning affect the energy and run-time performance of the correspondning
+Machine Learning Frameworks?---Here we are going to examine a number of tunable hyperparameters to find their energy and run-time performance implications.
-* Are specific machine learning algorithms more energy and run-time performance efficient for specific tasks?---Here we are examining whether the are algorithms, among the selected ML frameworks, that perform better for particular tasks than others.
+* Which machine learning algorithms more energy and run-time performance-efficient for the selected tasks tasks?---Here we try to find out which ML algorithms, among the selected ML frameworks, perform better for particular tasks.

 # Copmuter Platform